Lenni1/hello-world/README.md

 # hello-world
-This are my first changes in this ccol GitHub branch named readme-edits which is going to get the new master branch soon.
+This are my first changes in this cool GitHub branch named readme-edits which is going to get the new master branch soon.